 Skip to main content

-The Neuro-Ophthalmology Fellowship offers a robust, comprehensive training experience in clinical and surgical neuro-ophthalmology.
-This is a 12-month program that begins in July.
-Fellows are mentored by UCI neuro-ophthalmology mentors Vivek R. Patel, MD, and R. Wade Crow, MD, and rotate through neuro-ophthalmology clinics and operating rooms at the UCI Medical Center, the UCI Gavin Herbert Eye Institute, and the VA Long Beach Medical Center.
-Fellows have the opportunity to evaluate and manage patients with complex afferent and efferent neuro-ophthalmic disorders.
+Our Neuro-Ophthalmology Fellowship offers a 12-month, robust, comprehensive training experience in clinical and surgical neuro-ophthalmology.
+Fellows are mentored by experienced neuro-ophthalmology fellowship-trained faculty: Vivek R. Patel, MD (Ophthalmology), R. Wade Crow, MD (Ophthalmology), and Samuel Spiegel MD (Neurology).
+Ophthalmology-trained fellows rotate through neuro-ophthalmology clinics and operating rooms at the UCI Medical Center, the UCI Gavin Herbert Eye Institute, and the VA Long Beach Medical Center.
 Procedurally, the fellow will gain experience in complex adult strabismus surgery (cyclovertical muscles, transpositions, adjustable suture techniques, and nystagmus surgery), botulinum injections for hemifacial spasm and blepharospasm, as well as some exposure to orbit / oculoplastics procedures (eg. orbital biopsies, optic nerve sheath fenestrations) relevant to the management of the neuro-ophthalmic patient.
-Training can be tailored to each individual’s strengths and interests, and opportunities to work with our experienced pediatric ophthalmology and orbit/oculoplastics faculty can be readily incorporated.
+Training can be tailored to each individual’s strengths and interests, and opportunities to work with our experienced orbit/oculoplastics faculty can be readily incorporated.

+All fellows will benefit from the opportunity to evaluate and manage patients with complex afferent and efferent neuro-ophthalmic disorders.
 Didactics, case-discussion forums, regional journal clubs, multi-disciplinary rounds, and neuroradiological review sessions augment the busy clinical and surgical exposure.
 The diverse expertise and busy practices of the fellowship mentors affords each trainee ample opportunities to develop the skills, knowledge base, and experience required for independent practice as a clinical and surgical neuro-ophthalmologist.
+There will also be opportunities for graded autonomy to ensure readiness for independent practice.
 Each fellow participates actively in the teaching and mentorship of UCI medical students and residents.
 A rich scholarly community surrounds our Division, providing the motivated fellow with excellent opportunities to lay a strong academic foundation through research and innovation.

 Application Procedures